Eloin-Centro-Automotivo/toolbox-backend/README.md

 ```

 ## 📂 Insomnia Requests
 For greater convenience, an Insomnia file containing all the API requests has been created.
 This allows you to easily test the endpoints without having to manually configure each request.
-The file is named `InsomniaRequests.json` and is located in the root of the project.
+The file is named `insomnia-requests.json` and is located in the root of the project.

 To use this file, follow these steps
 1. Open Insomnia.
 2. Go to `Application` > `Preferences` > `Data` tab.
 3. Click on `Import Data` and select `From File`.
-4. Choose the `InsomniaRequests.json` file from the root of the project.
+4. Choose the `insomnia-requests.json` file from the root of the project.
 5. The requests will be imported and ready to use.

+## 📚 Usage Examples
+Below are examples of how to use the Mechanic Tools Management API endpoints in different scenarios.
+These examples can help you understand how to interact with the API effectively.
+By default, the application will run on `localhost:5000`.

 ## 📌 Observations
 - **Database:** The application uses SQLite for simplicity.
 For production environments, consider using more robust databases like PostgreSQL or MySQL.